1.5 New Website Project for Century Wharf Members

 A considerable number of bags containing dog faeces have been discovered in hedges and borders during grounds maintenance.
 This is not the fault of the dog – it is the fault of the owner.

 In accordance with the terms of the lease, prior consent is required to keep a pet and failure to do so will result in a requirement to remove it from the development.

-Before bringing a pet to Century Wharf an application must be made to the Development Manager, where consideration will be given as to whether to give consent, taking into account the terms of the lease and the right to make or vary Estate Regulations for the preservation of the amenities of the Estate or the general convenience of the occupiers of the dwellings.
+Before bringing a pet to Century Wharf an application must be made to firstname.lastname@example.org or to the Property Manager, where consideration will be given as to whether to give consent, taking into account the terms of the lease and the right to make or vary Estate Regulations for the preservation of the amenities of the Estate or the general convenience of the occupiers of the dwellings.
 A record is maintained of such consent and where it has not been granted appropriate action will be taken.

 Consent does not extend to any person other than the leaseholder and will not be given in respect of any dangerous or prohibited animal.

 Owners are reminded of the legal requirement for all dogs to be micro-chipped.